Questions & Answers

 Q: Do you actually write the names of the scents on the labels for all of your candles and wax melts?

 Q: Why are all of your candles white?
-Why don't you add different colors to your candles?

 Q: I like the smell of your candles, but I'm afraid they'll give me a headache.
 What types of scents do you use?